UKEODHP/system-test-tradeoff/prow/README.md

 4. How easy was installation of the framework?
 How many resources does it use?

-   - Very complicated schemas
+   - Very complicated architecture
+   - Lots of dependencies
+   - Very resource intensive
    - Insufficient documentation

-   0/5
+   1/5